 - Signature: The signature of an authorized representative of the LLC, such as a member or manager, attesting to the accuracy of the information provided in the report.

-How to File Annual Report?
+How to File Annual Report in Washington

 If you have a Limited Liability Company (LLC) in Washington, filing Annual Report to maintain your company’s good standing and ensure compliance with state regulations is essential.
-Here is the step-by-step guide on how to file Annual Report in Washington.
+Here is the step-by-step guide on how to file the Annual Report in Washington.

-Step 1: Research the Filing Requirements
+Step 1: Research The Filing Requirements

-Step 2: Gather the Necessary Information
+Step 2: Gather The Necessary Information

 - The LLC’s legal name